Landscape vs Portrait Orientation: Key Differences

-The terms portrait and landscape have existed in photography since it began.
+The terms portrait and landscape are used in printing to decide the orientation and have existed in photography since it began.
 What’s more, they’re also used when it comes to printing photos or even just using your household printer to print a document.

-Even looking around your house, you’ll no doubt have a television and a computer monitor or laptop screen.
+Another way to differentiate between portrait and landscape is by looking around your house; you’ll no doubt have a television and a computer monitor or laptop screen.
 Each of these devices has a landscape orientation.

 Regardless of your television being an ultra-widescreen or not, it’s a rectangular shape that has longer edges on the top and bottom compared to the sides.
 Another way to think of it is that it sits horizontally rather than vertically – in which the sides would be longer than the top and bottom.

 In photography, the concept of portrait vs landscape is much the same.
 Let’s take a closer look at each of these in more detail and how they apply to photography.

 Portrait is when the frame of the image sits vertically – i.e, the side edges are longer than the top and bottom edges.